sampsyo/home/contact.md

   Fantastic!
 I'm thrilled that you're interested in the same kinds of hardware--software abstraction problems that I am.
 Cornell is a great place to do a Ph.D. in computer science.

   Please [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
 I'll look forward to reading your application to either department.

+* **May we "repost" the text of one of your blog posts on our site?**

+  I'm glad you're interested in the article!
+But copies of blog posts on sites I don't control make it impossible for me to correct mistakes or add updates in the future.
+Please don't "repost" anything.

 [csapply]: https://www.cs.cornell.edu/phd/admissions#application
 [eceapply]: http://www.ece.cornell.edu/ece/academics/graduate/phd/admission.cfm